Initial Server Setup with Debian 10 – Easy Setup

 ufw enable

-Type “y” and press enter to proceed. you can see the active status for SSH connections with the following command:
+Type “y” and press enter to proceed.
+You can see the active status for SSH connections with the following command:

 ufw status